txt/se17/doc/project.md

 <br clear=all>

-In this work you will:
+In this work you will do the following.

 |when|what| notes|